usagov/vote-gov/README.md

 ## Installation

-The development for the future `vote.gov` site has the following dependencies
+The development for the future `vote.gov` site has the following dependencies:

-- [Hugo](http://gohugo.io "Hugo Homepage"), a static-site generator written in Go.
+- [Hugo](http://gohugo.io "Hugo Homepage"), a static-site generator written in Go
-- [Gulp](http://gulpjs.com "GulpJS Homepage"), an automation tool for asset-pipelines.
+- [Gulp](http://gulpjs.com "GulpJS Homepage"), an automation tool for asset pipelines
 - [NodeJS](https://nodejs.org/ "NodeJS Homepage")
 - [Ruby](https://www.ruby-lang.org/ "Ruby Homepage")

 This documentation assumes that you have Ruby and NodeJS installed on your machine.
-Instructions for installing `node`, and `npm`, [can be found here] [node-install].
+You can find instructions for installing `node` and `npm` [here] [node-install].

 [node-install]: https://nodejs.org/en/download/ "NodeJS Downloads"

 ### Installing Hugo

 In order to serve the future `vote.gov` site locally, you will need to install the `hugo` command-line tool.
-This can be installed easily via [Homebrew][homebrew-install] on Mac OS X with the following command in your Terminal.
+You can install this easily via [Homebrew][homebrew-install] on Mac OS X with the following command in your terminal:

 [homebrew-install]: http://brew.sh "Homebrew Installation"